 Pet parents that live in areas where mosquitos are prevalent know just how miserable they can be to have around.
 They love to bite and irritate everyone and everything.
 Unfortunately, they love to bite cats just as much as they love to bite humans.
 Bug bites, including flea bites, one of the most common bug bites in pets, can cause an allergic reaction in our feline friends just like they can in us.
 Many feline allergies to bug bites will result in itching excessively and big, red bumps on the skin.
 If they are scratching the bug bites, it is possible they will develop an infection.
 Keep a close eye on the areas that they are itching to look for signs of infection of the skin.
 An infected area will require treatment.

 The reason that the answer to giving a cat Benadryl for feline colds is both yes and no is that it can treat the common cat cold, but it cannot cure it.
 Benadryl for cats can help with the symptoms that are experienced due to a cold.
 But no, it cannot cure a feline cold.
 The common cold in cats is a lot like it is in human beings.
 Most times, it will go away on its own after a week or so of the annoying symptoms that accompany it.
 If the symptoms go on longer than a couple of weeks, it may be wise to take your cat to your trusted vet just to make sure that it really is just a cold.
+Many cat parents wonder if they can give their cat Benadryl for colds.
+The answer is both yes and no. This all sounds confusing, but the reasons can be explained in further detail.

 Is Benadryl For Sedation Purposes?

-Sedation use in Benadryl is sometimes recommended by veterinarians for anxiety.
+The sedation used in Benadryl is sometimes recommended by veterinarians for anxiety.
 An example would be traveling by car or airplane.
 Some cats get quite anxious or upset when traveling and Benadryl can be given for mild sedation purposes so that they are able to travel more peacefully.
 That can make it easier on both the feline and the worried pet parent that is bringing them along.

 What Are Allergy Symptoms In Cats?